A Foodcentric Life

 Serving: 2kabobsCalories: 45kcalCarbohydrates: 7gProtein: 4gFat: 1gSaturated Fat: 1gCholesterol: 2mgSodium: 20mgPotassium: 173mgFiber: 1gSugar: 6gVitamin A: 1500IUVitamin C: 18mgCalcium: 44mgIron: 1mg

-Tried this recipe?Let us know how it was!
+Tried this recipe?Let us know how it was with a comment and leave a star rating!

-How to Make Homemade Cashew Milk »
+Cashew Milk Recipe »

 Comments